 “Motor oil that is labeled for RACING ONLY is not usable for every day driving.
 Often these have more additives that are toxic to your catalytic converters and the environment.
 These oils generally do not have detergents.
 These are very important for your engine unless you plan on taking it apart every few weeks and cleaning every single surface.
 The oils do not meet the API / SAE requirements for ratings as SJ, SL or now SM.”

 Of course, Motul claims that the 300V is suitable for catalytic converters (and I believe them!).
 But yup.
-I checked – Motul’s 300V 4T is NOT certified JASO MA or API SL that the Bajaj manual calls out for.
+I checked – Motul’s 300V 4T is also NOT certified JASO MA or API SL that the Bajaj manual calls out for.
 Heck, I don’t even remember that it came with any JASO or API specifications at all!
 As far as the engine manufacturer is concerned, the 300V is NOT an approved oil type for the Pulsar’s triple-sparked single-cynlinder!
 And Motul also doesn’t claim that the 300V meets any of these specifications!
 And rightfully so – because it doesn’t!

 Here’s an extract of an exchange from a Ducati forumer with a Motul USA rep: